franmerino84/EC-Console-Client-Calculator/README.md

 This way of structuring a project has advantages in the sense of you can have a global idea of what kind of things are being done in any of this directories.
 The big disadvantage here is that there's not any trace between all the classes required to other single class.
 That can lead to forget some configuration actions (like dependencies injections, or mapping registers).

 The key of Screaming Architecture is that, for all those classes that are only used from the same family of classes, to be stored under the same entity directory, and/or use case directory.

-So for example, in the presentation layer we have (under the controllers directory, that I respected because of the standard of this key name) a directory for the Calculators, and other for the Journals.
-Inside them, we have another directory for each use case.
-In our case a use case it's an endpoint.
-And inside the use case directory, we have all the controller file, dtos classes and mapping classes.

-Just to clarify, I've not created a specific controller per use case, but used the same controller as a partial class.

-I'm not very fan of partial classes, but in this case works like a charm, since another typical issue is having very big controller classes that are difficult to read.

 ### Object Oriented Programming
 I've tried to make use of OOP techniques over all the solution.
 Making use of interfaces, abstract classes, generic types, and inheritance.